-The US also used to be in the privileged position of having the EU-US Safe Harbor scheme, which had been recognised by the European Commission as providing adequate protection for the purposes of data transfers from the EU to the US.
+The US also used to be in a privileged position on account of the EU-US Safe Harbor scheme, which had been recognised by the European Commission as providing adequate protection for the purposes of data transfers from the EU to the US.
 This formal finding of adequacy for companies that joined and complied with the Safe Harbor was heavily criticised in the EU following the Edward Snowden revelations.
 On 6 October 2015, in a landmark decision, the Court of Justice of the European Union (CJEU) declared the Safe Harbor invalid.
 This decision forced thousands of businesses that had relied directly or indirectly on the Safe Harbor to look for alternative ways of transferring personal information from the EU to the US.
 To address the legal vacuum that was created following the invalidation of the Safe Harbor, the European Commission and the United States agreed in February 2016 on a new framework for transatlantic data transfers: the EU-US Privacy Shield.

 In accordance with the EU-US Privacy Shield adequacy decision that was adopted in July 2016, the first joint annual review of the Privacy Shield and how it functions in practice took place in September 2017.
-In its report concluding the first review, the European Commission reiterated its support for the Privacy Shield while outlining certain areas in need of improvement, including the need for ongoing monitoring of compliance with the Privacy Shield Principles by the Department of Commerce and strengthening of the privacy protections contained in the US Foreign Intelligence Surveillance Act.
-In addition, it remains to be seen whether the Privacy Shield will pass the scrutiny of the CJEU.
-In April 2018, the Irish High Court referred a number of questions to the CJEU, including whether the rights of EU citizens are being adequately protected by the Privacy Shield framework
+In its report concluding the first review, the European Commission reiterated its support for the Privacy Shield while outlining certain areas in need of improvement, including the need for ongoing monitoring of compliance with the Privacy Shield Principles by the Department of Commerce and strengthening of the privacy protections contained in the US Foreign Intelligence Surveillance Act (FISA).
+The Privacy Shield has also been subject to two further joint annual reviews in 2018 and 2019.
+In the European Commission's report following the latest review, the Commission welcomed further information provided by US authorities in relation to the Foreign Intelligence Surveillance Act, and highlighted a number of steps that should be taken to better ensure the effective functioning of the Privacy Shield (for example, by reducing the grace period that applies when organisations are required to recertify annually to a maximum period of 30 days).